 Are Vivado results repeatable for identical tool inputs?

-For the most part the answer is yes, Vivado should generate identical results between runs where the following are identical:
+For the most part the answer is yes, Vivado should generate identical results between runs involving identical:

-This applies to all parts of the design flow from HDL synthesis through to bitstream generation.
+This applies to all parts of the design flow from HDL synthesis through bitstream generation.
+For example a build script should generate identical results when run repeatedly on the same system or when run on a similarly configured machine.

 Identifying repeatability issues